Relationship

 It is the way I am and the way I was

-taking in our loud silence in a car
+taking in our loud silence in our car

-with the leaves of autumn on the floormat
+with the leaves of Rolling Stone on the floor mat

 reading about the life of a contemporary voice